w3f/Grants-Program/applications/privacy-enhancement-polkadot-extension.md

 ### Project Details

-As a newcomer to Polkadot environment, i was able to create chrome extension and make some changes to work in the development environment.
-I was able to extend the global settings but i had to change the polkadot/ui-settings package.
-I didn't want to change so far but wanted to see first result so i used an existing button to see, if i can show/hide the address of an account.
-It was possible and i made a gif of it: https://imgur.com/a/qsfhD0z
+As a newcomer to Polkadot environment, I was able to create chrome extension and make some changes to work in the development environment.
+I was able to extend the global settings but I had to change the polkadot/ui-settings package.
+I didn't want to change too much but wanted to see a first result so I used an existing button to see, if I can show/hide the address of an account.
+It was possible and I made a gif of it: https://imgur.com/a/qsfhD0z

 I would make GUI mock-ups and a concept of change in the code hierarchy (interfaces, etc) before starting with the tasks of Milestone 1.
-In my professional projects, i like to use v-modell but i would like to present my solution and proposal to stakeholder before i start coding.
+In my professional projects, I like to use the [v-model](https://www.geeksforgeeks.org/software-engineering-sdlc-v-model/#:~:text=The%20V%2Dmodel%20is%20a,associated%20with%20the%20testing%20phase.) but I would like to present my solution and proposal to the stakeholders before I start coding.

 ### Ecosystem Fit

-As described in RFPS, the development will enhance the privacy of the Polkadot Extension.
+As described in the [RFP](https://github.com/w3f/Grants-Program/blob/master/rfps/privacy-enhancement-polkadot-extension.md), the development will enhance the privacy of the Polkadot Extension.

 ## Team :busts_in_silhouette: